Huddersfield

 The town has been classed under Yorkshire, the West Riding of Yorkshire and West Yorkshire for statistics throughout its history.
-The town's population in 1961 was 130,652 with an increase to 162,949 at the 2011 census; it is in the West Yorkshire Built-up Area.
+The town's population in 2021 was 141,692; it is in the West Yorkshire Built-up Area.
 The town is 14 mi south-west of Leeds, 12 mi west of Wakefield, 23 mi north-west of Sheffield and 24 mi north-east of Manchester.